williamjin127/CoinGecko-API/README.md

 }
 ```

-The CoinGeckoClient splits up the currently available calls outline in the official CoinGecko API documentation into five parts.
+The CoinGeckoClient splits up the currently available calls outline in the official CoinGecko API documentation into nine (9) parts.
 (Aside from the `ping` and `global` calls.)

 | Namespace | Usage | Description |
 | --- | --- | --- |